To Do List: Bake These Lovely Weekend Scones

 My advice?
 Bake up some scones.

-Are you sick of the snow yet?
-My heart goes out to you.
-So many of you have been hammered this winter.
-Spring will arrive this year not a moment too soon.
-My advice?
-Bake some scones.
-Scones are easy to throw together.
-The oven warms up the kitchen and chases off the chill.
-And in less than half an hour you have a tender gluten-free morsel to share and savor.
+Scones are (totally!) easy to throw together.
+In less than half an hour (in between Saturday morning bouts of dusting and laundry and vacuuming to Mumford & Sons) you'll have a tender gluten-free morsel to share and savor.
 Gently spiced with cinnamon and nutmeg, and studded with sweet bursts of raisins, I predict these cinnamon raisin scones will make you smile.